skip-mev/petri/catalyst/README.md

 #### Private Key Format

 The private keys in the YAML configuration should be base64-encoded secp256k1 private keys.
-To convert an existing private key to the correct format:

 ## Results